Download processes

 Report back the performed movement task to M3 - MMS850MI

-MMS850MI takes care of the situation in which M3 has initiated the movement task, as opposed to when the movement is initiated from the WMS.
-The M3 programs that actually update the M3 files are not executed until the movement is reported back.
-The function program (MMCRTMOV) is called by MMMNGMOV to delete the record in MHTASK.
+MMS850MI manages situations in which M3 initiates the movement task, as opposed to cases where the WMS initiates the movement.
+The M3 programs that update the M3 files are not executed until the movement is reported back.
+The function program MMCRTMOV is called by MMMNGMOV to delete the record in MHTASK.

 Picking list download - MHS810MI

-2. This solves the case when the picking is performed by MHE but the reporting is done by the user.
+2. This supports situations in which picking is performed by MHE but the reporting is completed by the user.

 Upload, execute and delete movement task:

-On the download part, there is a new download file, MHTASK.
-The physical movement, managed by the external system, is triggered by the information in the download file and it is then reported back like as is currently done; the difference is that the M3 user decides which items to move.
-The task number (TASN) that has been downloaded from M3 must also be reported back.
+On the download side, a new download file, MHTASK, is used.
+The physical movement that is managed by the external system is triggered by the information in the download file and is then reported back in the same way as the current process.
+The difference is that the M3 user selects the items to move.
+The task number (TASN) that is downloaded from M3 must also be reported back.
 The reference order category and number are included in the download file.
-This opens up for solutions where movement tasks initiated by related transactions, for example goods receipts, can be treated in a different way by the WMS.
+This enables solutions in which movement tasks that are initiated by related transactions, such as goods receipts, can be handled differently by the WMS.

-If the WMS fails to carry out the movement, the reporting back to M3 should still be performed but with the reported quantity set to 0.
+If the WMS fails to carry out the movement, it must still report back to M3, with the reported quantity set to 0.

 Exception management

-If a quantity other than the one downloaded in MHTASK is reported, different results can be expected.
-These types of exceptions should be treated exactly like full reporting.
-In other words, the quantity reported by the operator via the WMS should be the one used in the M3 transactions.
-The record in MHTASK should also be deleted when the transaction is processed.
+If a quantity other than the quantity downloaded in MHTASK is reported, different results can occur.
+These exceptions must be treated in the same way as full reporting.
+The quantity reported by the operator through WMS must be the quantity used in the M3 transactions.
+The record in MHTASK must also be deleted when the transaction is processed.

-As mentioned in the section above, if the WMS fails to carry out the movement, the reporting back to M3 should still be performed but with the reported quantity set to 0.
+As described in Picking list download – MHS810MI, if the WMS fails to carry out the movement, it must still report back to M3, with the reported quantity set to 0.

 Mass deletion of downloaded data

-This program is recommended for use by customers who handle large data volumes via the WHI.
-It enables two main things:
+We recommend this program for customers who manage large data volumes through WHI.
+It provides these main functions:

 1. Deletion of downloaded data for different download tables at the same time.